Court: Testimony from OxyContin maker must be unsealed

 FRANKFORT, Ky.
 (AP) — A Kentucky appeals court says the secret testimony from a former president of one of the world’s largest manufacturers of dangerously addictive opioid painkillers must be released to the public.

-A three-judge panel ruled Friday the deposition of Richard Sackler must be unsealed.
-Sackler is a former president of Purdue Pharma, the maker of OxyContin.
-He’s a member of the family that controls the company.
-His testimony could reveal more information about the company’s marketing practices.
+A three-judge panel ruled Friday the deposition of Richard Sackler must be unsealed, along with about 17 million pages of other documents that were part of Kentucky’s complex lawsuit against OxyContin maker Purdue Pharma.
+The testimony could reveal more information about what company officials knew about the drug when they were selling it.

-Purdue Pharma spokesman Robert Josephson said the company is disappointed with the ruling and intends to appeal.
+The documents will not be released immediately.
+The appeals court upheld a lower court ruling, which ordered the release but said the documents would stay sealed as long as there is a pending court challenge.
+Friday, Purdue Pharma spokesman Robert Josephson said the company was disappointed with the decision and intends to appeal.

-Sackler’s testimony is part of Kentucky’s lawsuit against Purdue Pharma that settled in 2015 for $24 million.
+“The documents in question were never entered into evidence and did not play a role in any judicial decision.
+Under Kentucky law, such documents should remain private,” Josephson said.

 Most Read Business Stories